seadogger-tech/seadogger-homelab/memory-bank/2025-08-15-k3s-cold-start-procedure.md

     ```
     This command will execute a graceful, ordered teardown of all applications and infrastructure *before* wiping the k3s installation from all nodes.

+The `cleanup.yml` playbook is organized into three stages:
+1.  **Application and Service Cleanup:** This stage iterates through the `pod_cleanup_list` in `config.yml` and gracefully removes each application.
+2.  **Core Infrastructure Cleanup:** This stage removes the core infrastructure components (Prometheus, ArgoCD, MetalLB, and Rook-Ceph) in the correct order.
+3.  **Cluster Wipe:** This stage performs a full, destructive wipe of the k3s cluster.

 ### Step 2: Cluster Installation (`main.yml`)

 The `main.yml` playbook is now solely responsible for installation and idempotent upgrades.